rust-lang/book/second-edition/src/ch19-01-unsafe-rust.md

 It’s important to understand that `unsafe` doesn’t turn off the borrow checker or disable any other of Rust’s safety checks: if you use a reference in unsafe code, it will still be checked.
-The `unsafe` keyword only gives us access to these four features that are then not checked by the compiler for memory safety.
-We still get some degree of safety inside of an unsafe block.
+The `unsafe` keyword only gives you access to these four features that are then not checked by the compiler for memory safety.
+You’ll still get some degree of safety inside of an unsafe block.

-In addition, `unsafe` does not mean the code inside the block is necessarily dangerous or that it will definitely have memory safety problems: the intent is that as the programmer, we’ll ensure the code inside an `unsafe` block will access memory in a valid way.
+In addition, `unsafe` does not mean the code inside the block is necessarily dangerous or that it will definitely have memory safety problems: the intent is that as the programmer, you’ll ensure the code inside an `unsafe` block will access memory in a valid way.

-People are fallible, and mistakes will happen, but by requiring these four unsafe operations to be inside blocks annotated with `unsafe` we’ll know that any errors related to memory safety must be within an `unsafe` block.
+People are fallible, and mistakes will happen, but by requiring these four unsafe operations to be inside blocks annotated with `unsafe` you’ll know that any errors related to memory safety must be within an `unsafe` block.
 Keep `unsafe` blocks small; you’ll be thankful later when you investigate memory bugs.